ZechCodes/dippy.core/readme.md

 This is a bare-bones Discord gateway client that can be used to build Python bot frameworks for Discord.

+# ☢️ THIS IS ALPHA SOFTWARE ☢️

+There will be bugs and not all features are implemented.
+It should be fine to use it but if it goes crazy and gets your bot token reset, well, you've been warned.
+(Fwiw I've not had issues during development so far)

+**PLEASE** report any bugs or issues here. __If you would like to contribute feel free!__

 ## Installation
 ```shell
 pip install dippy.core